 Those phrases were like trying to close an overstuffed suitcase by sitting on it.
 No matter how hard you try to shove everything back in the suitcase, it just oozes out somewhere else.

-About a year ago, I came across a 3-step parenting method that sounded too good to be true, and it came at the precise moment I need it.
+About a year ago, I came across a 3-part parenting method that sounded too good to be true, and it came at the precise moment I need it.

 It’s a brilliant 3-step coaching method called Language of Listening®, and it gave our family the tools we needed to help our son through is anxiety.